nathanielc/morgoth/mkdocs/src/overview/getting-started.md

 ```

 You should see an error about morgoth not finding its configuration file.
 Now let's install
-and configure the basic depedencies of Morgoth.
+and configure the basic dependencies of Morgoth.

 # Basic Configuration